max-hoffman/maxh/content/post/mutliprocessing/index.md

 + Data only leaves the index-queue from a single source after instantiation.
 A multiprocessing Queue allows communication of indexes between the parent and worker processes, while the custom `IndexQueue` perpetually feeds data into that loop.

-+ Using a `mulitprocessing.Manager.Queue` instead of 'multiprocessing.Queue` provided more stability for us with `Python 2.7.6`.
++ Using a `mulitprocessing.Manager.Queue` instead of `multiprocessing.Queue` provided more stability for us with `Python 2.7.6`.
 The fidelity of different implementations will depend on your particular version of Python.

 ### Added

-We ended up using the batch-queue to replace the index-queue.
-Instead of copying data to each process, we can now send serialized batches to the processes.
+We ended up using another batch-queue to replace the index-queue.
+Instead of copying data to each process, we send serialized batches to the processes.
+The processes convert serialized data into Tflon-compatible objects.
 Because multiprocessing gives us leeway with CPU-intensive operations, we can have data-efficient processes and centrally track epochs while still being GPU-limited.

 I added this above already, but Pytorch's multiprocessing is pretty comprehensive and worth studying/using ([here](https://pytorch.org/tutorials/intermediate/dist_tuto.html#communication-backends)).